 The golden rule of public administration is the need to avoid bluffing, but if this does not work, you have to be prepared for the fact that the bluff may expose.
 Barack Obama and Vladimir Putin came across this in Syria since the US missile strike on the country was not just a demonstration of Washington's military strength.
 Donald Trump's decision has put on its head the logic of the military "adventures" of Russia in Syria, and for the calculation of the night in Moscow on the Middle East was no longer so optimistic, writes Peter B. Doran in an article for The National Interest.

-The author notes that in 2012, former President Barack Obama has gone on a bluff, stating its infamous "red line" on the use of chemical weapons in Syria.
-In fact, no features were not.
-When Syrian President Bashar Asad opened the bluff, he has shown that Washington's words do not mean anything.
-Unable to conjugate the words and deeds, Obama made it clear that formed a power vacuum in Syria, which was subsequently filled by Vladimir Putin.
-In the absence of the United States the Kremlin was able to take on the role of arbiter in Syria to support Assad and his client to demonstrate that Washington said, and Moscow acted.
-All this, according to the author, has also proved a bluff, as the Kremlin just used crudity "red line" of Obama.
-Moscow was never going to risk to go for a direct military conflict with Washington over Assad or the Middle East.
+The author notes that in 2012, former President Barack Obama went on a bluff, stating his infamous "red line" on the use of chemical weapons in Syria.
+In fact, there was not any trait.
+When Syrian President Bashar Assad revealed this bluff, he showed that Washington's words mean nothing.
+Unable to match words with deeds, Obama made it clear that a vacuum of power was formed in Syria, which was later filled by Vladimir Putin.
+In the absence of the US, the Kremlin was able to assume the role of arbitrator in Syria, support its client Assad and demonstrate what Washington said, and Moscow acted.
+All this, the author believes, also turned out to be a bluff, since the Kremlin simply took advantage of the ill-considered "red line" of Obama.
+Moscow was never going to risk going to a direct military conflict with Washington because of Assad or the Middle East.

-Initially, an ill-conceived "red line" was attractive Russian, because as long as the US has been pushed aside, Russia could go through a military escalation in the Middle East with a relatively low risk and low cost for their interests.
-This course was also paired with a large number of side benefits.
-For example, in Syria, Russia could try out their new high-tech weaponry and equipment, demonstrating the success of military modernization.
-In the end, the United States might be interested in the official cooperation with Russia against LIH (organization, whose activities are prohibited in the Russian Federation) in the region.
-In such a scenario the US events might recognize - even reluctantly - that Assad has a future.
-Moreover, in the framework of cooperation with Russia against LIH (organization, whose activities are prohibited in Russia) Washington could be forced to sideline his opposition to the war in the Ukraine.
-Syrian party by all accounts was a win-win.
+Initially, the ill-conceived "red line" was attractive to Russia, because, while the US was pushed aside, Russia could go by military escalation in the Middle East with a relatively low risk and low cost for its interests.
+This course was also associated with a large number of side benefits.
+So, in Syria, Russia could test its new high-tech weapons and equipment, demonstrating the success of military modernization.
+In the end, the US might be interested in official cooperation with Russia against IGIL (an organization whose activities are banned in the Russian Federation) in the region.
+With this development of events, the US could recognize - at least reluctantly - that Assad has a future.
+Moreover, in the framework of cooperation with Russia against IGIL (an organization whose activities are banned in the Russian Federation), Washington could be forced to put aside its objections to the war in Ukraine.
+On all grounds, the Syrian party was a win-win.

-However, the problem with small states is that they can involve a major power in the war, which she does not want, and which she did not win.
-According to the author, using chemical weapons against civilians, possibly with the assistance or inaction Russia, Assad has once again demonstrated disregard for the "red line", the United States carried out.
-Only this time, the president of Trump did not turn a blind eye.
-Blow to the Syrian air base was the break with the established trend.
-Unlike Obama, attacks on Syria was a demonstration of the fact that Trump is ready to project its power in Syria, and that Russia would no longer have the advantages of the Middle East.
+Nevertheless, the problem with small states is that they can draw a major power into a war that it does not want and in which it can not be defeated.
+In the author's opinion, using chemical weapons against civilians, perhaps with the assistance or inaction of Russia, Assad once again demonstrated the neglect of the "red line" conducted by the United States.
+Only this time President Trump did not close his eyes to this.
+The blow to the Syrian airbase became a break with an established trend.
+Unlike Obama, striking Syria was a demonstration that Trump is ready to project his power in Syria, and also that Russia will no longer have advantages in the Middle East.